 Summer, from May to October, is the rainy season.
 June through to November marks the official hurricane season (probably best avoided).

-The Exumas are a mainly undeveloped 193km-long string of 360 picturesque islands and cays that stretch south of New Providence Island in the Bahamas.
+The Exuma Islands are a – mainly undeveloped – 209km (130mi) long chain of 360 picturesque islands and cays that stretch south of New Providence Island in the Bahamas.

 Great Exuma is the largest island, at around 60km (37mi) in length, and is joined by a small bridge to Little Exuma.
 The capital, George Town is located on Great Exuma.

 The most convenient route to the Exumas is by air to Exuma International Airport (GGT), located near Moss Town and around 14km (8.6mi) northwest of George Town on Great Exuma.